 You do not have to be an AI expert to help students develop a critical and thoughtful stance toward AI.
 Knowing a couple of key points about the nature of AI is enough: AI tools draw upon huge datasets to quickly perform tasks, and do so in ways that resemble human problem-solving and decision-making.

 These capabilities can be incredibly useful to expert researchers, but they can also impede students’ development of foundational skills and knowledge.
-Therefore it is crucial that instructors have candid conversations with students about AI.
+Therefore it is crucial that instructors have candid conversations about AI with students.
 The following strategies can help instructors communicate with students about AI and increase students’ motivation to develop their own skills and ideas.

 - Set expectations about student use of AI.
-Establish a policy for your course around the use of generative AI and communicate this with students through the syllabus and/or assignment prompts.
-Here are some strategies for setting students’ expectations around AI in your syllabus and assignments.
+Establish policies for student use of AI in your course and assignments and communicate this with students through the syllabus and assignment instructions.

 - Remind students that AI only seems competent.
-The accuracy of generative AI output is only probabilistic, but because the responses are so quick and varied, it is easy to mistake AI output for actual “intelligence” or human thought.
-Yet AI only appears to think.
-AI output simply conforms to the patterns evident in the datasets that trained it, and, as computer scientist Timnit Gebru has made clear, AI output often reproduces the values and biases encoded in those datasets.
+Because AI responses are so quick and varied, it is easy to mistake them for human thought.
+But AI output is based on probability, not accuracy or reason.
+Moreover, as computer scientist Timnit Gebru has made clear, AI models often reproduce the values and biases encoded in the datasets used to train the models.
 Students may approach AI tools looking for answers, but what they find may be unreliable or false.

 - Acknowledge that struggle is part of learning.
 Talk with students about how intellectual struggle is a necessary part of learning.
-Learning happens only when we move outside what we already know.
-Explain to students that when they use generative AI as a shortcut to complete an assignment—a habit known as ‘cognitive offloading’—they miss an opportunity to become more effective thinkers, writers, researchers, and creators.
+Learning happens only when we move into the unknown, which can be uncomfortable.
+Explain to students that when they use AI as a shortcut to complete an assignment — a habit known as ‘cognitive offloading’ — they miss the opportunity to become more effective thinkers, writers, researchers, and creators.

 - Discuss the social, ethical, and practical issues surrounding AI.
 The processes that support generative AI tools raise issues related to privacy, disinformation, environmental impact, bias, exploitation, and academic integrity, among other things.
 Discussing with students the ethical and social concerns related to AI can help them see the social context of AI and can position them to make thoughtful decisions about their own use of AI tools.